WOH G64: Observational history

-WOH G64 was discovered in the 1970s by Bengt Westerlund, N. Olander and B. Hedin.
-Like NML Cygni, the "WOH" in the star's name comes from the last names of its three discoverers, but in this case refers to a whole catalogue of giant and supergiant stars in the LMC.
-Westerlund also discovered another notable red supergiant star, Westerlund 1-26, found in the massive super star cluster Westerlund 1 in the constellation Ara.
-In 1986, infrared observations showed that it was a highly luminous supergiant surrounded by gas and dust which absorbed around three quarters of its radiation.
+WOH G64 was discovered in the 1970s by Bengt Westerlund, Nils Olander, and B. Hedin.
+Like NML Cygni, the "WOH" in the star's name comes from the last names of its three discoverers, but in this case refers to a whole catalogue of giant and supergiant stars in the Large Magellanic Cloud.
+Westerlund also discovered four red supergiants in the massive super star cluster Westerlund 1 in the constellation Ara, notably including W26.
+In 1986, infrared observations showed that it was a highly luminous supergiant surrounded by gas and dust, which absorbed around three-quarters of its radiation.

 In 2007, observers using the Very Large Telescope (VLT) showed that WOH G64 is surrounded by a torus-shaped cloud.
 In 2024, the dusty torus around WOH G64 was directly imaged by VLTI, showing the elongated and compact emission around the hypergiant.
 This is also the first interferometric imaging of a star outside the Milky Way.

+Distance

+WOH G64 is assumed to be around 50 kiloparsecs (163,000 light-years) away from Earth, since it appears to be in the Large Magellanic Cloud.
+The Gaia Data Release 3 parallax for WOH G64 is -0.2477±0.0430 mas and the negative parallax does not provide a reliable distance.

 Variability

-As a red supergiant, WOH G64 A varies regularly in brightness by over a magnitude at visual wavelengths with a primary period of around 800 days.
+WOH G64 A used to vary regularly in brightness by over a magnitude at visual wavelengths with a primary period of around 800 days.
 The star suffers from over six magnitudes of extinction at visual wavelengths, and the variation at infra-red wavelengths is much smaller.
 It has been described as a carbon-rich Mira or long-period variable, which would necessarily be an asymptotic-giant-branch star (AGB star) rather than a supergiant.
 Brightness variability has been confirmed by other researchers in some spectral bands, but it is unclear what the actual variable type is.
 No significant spectral variation has been found.
-It is now classified as an irregular variable.
+The variability has since been observed to transition from semi-regular to irregular circa 2014.